tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### GREASE extensions {#grease-extensions}

-If the client attempts to connect to a server and does not have an ESNIConfig structure available for the server, it SHOULD send a GREASE
+If the client attempts to connect to a server and does not have an ESNIConfigs structure available for the server or was unable to select an appropriate ESNIConfig value, it SHOULD send a GREASE {{I-D.ietf-tls-grease}}
-{{I-D.ietf-tls-grease}} "encrypted_server_name" extension as follows:
+"encrypted_server_name" extension as follows:

 - Select a supported cipher suite, named group, and padded_length value.
 The padded_length value SHOULD be 260 (sum of the maximum DNS name